 The second fund manager’s arm specializes in managing the property.
-As mentioned before, a property manager relieves the investor of the burden, which makes it a passive investment.
+As mentioned before, a property manager relieves the investor of the burden, which makes it a passive investment and compliant with IRS rules prohibiting IRA owners managing IRA-owned property.
+Your IRA is simply one investor in the larger pool of investors participating in the fund.
 The management company does take a fee, but it takes care of the upkeep, puts tenants in the offices, etc.

 If you have any questions regarding this article or would like to learn more about self-directed real estate IRAs, please contact us.